 Strategies for Implementing AAC in the Classroom

 Kids spend a sizeable number of their waking hours at school.
 It is likely that they will have many more opportunities for social interactions at school than at home.
-So, providing AAC apps and systems to children at schools can help a great deal in improving their communication skills and social development.
+So, employing efficient augmentative and alternative communication strategies can help a great deal in improving their communication skills and social development.

 Introducing AAC in classrooms requires a lot of coordination because there are so many moving parts to the process.
 With some forethought, measures can be taken to include strategies for implementing AAC in the classroom.

 Team Work, Planning & Coordination

 It takes diligent planning to introduce AAC systems in school.
 Making sure that all the members of the team are on the same page, goes a long way in effective implementation.
 Discussing the curriculum and proposed schedules can ensure that the efforts of the team are not diluted by miscommunication.
 Having a definitive organizational policy gives clarity on the mode of implementation and the rules if any.
 Setting up in-house systems for troubleshooting and technical support would be helpful for team members.
 Do reach out to the support team of whichever AAC system you are using to get the most out of it.
 Avaz AAC app, for instance, has a dedicated 24×7 support team that can enable your team to make the AAC implementation a success!

 Most teachers are willing to try new technologies and systems if they are convinced about that system’s effectiveness.
 However, enthusiasm alone will not equip them with the necessary knowledge to teach using AAC apps.
 It is important that teachers are adequately trained in the chosen system and the strategies for implementing AAC in the classroom.